-Geotechnical studies shall be conducted by the EPC Contractor to determine the soil type, which will form the basis for the foundation type to be exploited.
-The results from the geo-technical study will also determine the topography's effect on the proposed design.
-Thus, the detailed geotechnical investigation will be dependent on the award of contract and findings and cannot be included in this ESIA Report.
-Findings of this study will be made available to the EPA when completed, as part of project environmental reporting.
+Geotechnical studies are to be conducted by the EPC Contractor to determine the soil type, which will form the basis for the foundation type to be exploited.
+The results from the geotechnical study is also to determine the topography's effect on the proposed design.
+Based on initial notice of award of contact, the EPC Contractor in in March 2019 undertook the relevant geotechnical studies at the two (2) sites.
+The report on these geotechnical investigations were not available at the time of submission of the Draft EIA Report in March 2019.
+Findings of the detailed geotechnical investigation has subsequently been included in the Final EIA Report.